 You can view a bit of my religious transition story here.

-My latest ventures have included being a co-host with my partner, John, on the Mormon Transitions podcast, creating this blog in order to share thoughts and ideas through writing, and beginning my own coaching practice.
+My latest ventures have included being a co-host with my partner, John, and Natasha Helfer Parker on The Gift of the Mormon Faith Crisis podcast (I am also a cohost on the earlier Mormon Transitions podcast), creating this blog in order to share thoughts and ideas through writing, and beginning my own coaching practice.
 In all three places, I explore life transitions (involving religion, death or loss, divorce, illness, or empty nest syndrome) as they impact marriage, parenting, identity, family relationships--and one's ability to find a renewed sense of purpose amidst daily living.
-That is my focus as a coach: life transitions and how to navigate them/how to use them to live a larger, more authentic life.
-While I have and will continue to participate in various workshops and couples coaching (with my partner, John), I am now excited to work a bit on my own too.
+That is my focus as a coach: life transitions and how to navigate and process our experiences to create a more intentional and authentic life.
+While I have and will continue to participate in various workshops and retreats (with my partner, John), I am now excited to work a bit on my own too.
 I am certified as a Certified Life Coach through Life Purpose Institute.

 I do believe that one of the most powerful forms of art we can create is that of a meaningful and joy-filled life.